Germany's Holocaust Payoff

 The BEG compensation law defined "persecution" and "loss of freedom" very liberally.
 It stipulated payments for Jews who had simply been required to wear the yellow star, even in Croatia, where the measure was ordered by non-Germans.
 Payments were also ordered for any Jew who was ever in a concentration camp, including the one in Shanghai, China, which was never under German control.
 The BEG law authorized payments to any Jew who was ever arrested, no matter what the reason.
 This meant that even Jews who were taken into custody for criminal acts were entitled to German "compensation" for "loss of freedom." /17

 The 1965 revision of the BEG specified that Germany was to be held accountable for measures taken by Romania, Bulgaria and Hungary as early as April 1941, if these actions had deprived the victims of all their freedom.
-The fact that these countries acted against the Jews in 1941 independently of Germany did not matter. /18
+The fact that these countries acted against Jews in 1941 independently of Germany did not matter. /18

-Significantly, the many Jewish survivors living in the Soviet Union and the other Communist countries of eastern Europe were not covered by West Germany's BEG compensation program. /19 And, of course, Jewish "Holocaust survivors" who died before the West German compensation law (BEG) was enacted in 1953 or before it really became effective in 1956 also never received BEG restitution money.
+Significantly, the many Jewish survivors living in the Soviet Union and the other Communist countries of eastern Europe were not covered by Germany's BEG compensation program. /19 And, of course, Jewish "Holocaust survivors" who died before the Federal German compensation law (BEG) was enacted in 1953 or before it really became effective in 1956 also never received BEG restitution money.

 By the end of 1980, a German government agency reported, the number of successful claims was 4,344,378, with payments reaching 50.18 billion German marks.
-About 40 percent of the claimants lived in Israel, some 20 percent were living in West Germany, and 40 percent elsewhere. /20 The Focus On article cited above noted that between October 1953 and the end of December 1983, the West German government paid out 56.3 billion marks on a total of 4,390,049 claims from individuals under the BEG legislation. /21
+About 40 percent of the claimants lived in Israel, some 20 percent were living in West Germany, and 40 percent elsewhere. /20 The Focus On article cited above noted that between October 1953 and the end of December 1983, the Federal German government paid out 56.3 billion marks on a total of 4,390,049 claims from individuals under the BEG legislation. /21

 Nevertheless, the Atlanta Journal and Constitution stated in 1985 that about half of the Jewish "survivors" in the world have never received reparations money.
-"An estimated 50 percent" of the Holocaust "survivors throughout the world are on West German pensions," the newspaper reported. /22 In addition to survivors in Communist countries who are not entitled to West German compensation, the paper reported that many Jewish survivors living in the United States have never received reparations money.
+"An estimated 50 percent" of the Holocaust "survivors throughout the world are on West German pensions," the newspaper reported. /22 In addition to survivors in Communist countries who are not entitled to German compensation, the paper reported that many Jewish survivors living in the United States have never received reparations money.
 The paper found that 79 percent of the Jewish "Holocaust survivors" living in the Atlanta area had, at one time or another, asked the Bonn government for restitution.
 About 66 percent received something.

-About 40 percent of those receiving BEG compensation money live in Israel, the Focus On article reported, while 20 percent live in West Germany and 40 percent live in other countries. /23 It would thus appear that about 80 percent, or 3.5 million, of the 4.39 million claims are from Jews.
+About 40 percent of those receiving BEG compensation money live in Israel, the Focus On article reported, while 20 percent live in Federal (West) Germany and 40 percent live in other countries. /23 It would thus appear that about 80 percent, or 3.5 million, of the 4.39 million claims are from Jews.

-Although the number of BEG compensation claims is larger than the number of individual claimants, it is nevertheless difficult to reconcile these figures with the legendary "six million" Jewish wartime dead, particularly since at least half of the world's Jewish "survivors" never received German compensation.
+Although the number of BEG compensation claims is larger than the number of individual claimants, it is nevertheless difficult to reconcile these figures with the familiar "six million" Jewish wartime dead, particularly since at least half of the world's Jewish "survivors" never received German compensation.

-By 1963, the German people had already paid out 20 billion marks, and by 1984 the total had risen to 70 billion. /25 In late 1987 the West German parliament approved an additional 300 million marks in "restitution to the victims of National Socialist crimes."
+By 1963, the German people had already paid out 20 billion marks, and by 1984 the total had risen to 70 billion. /25 In late 1987 the German parliament approved an additional 300 million marks in "restitution to the victims of National Socialist crimes."
 The Bonn government announced at that time the 80 billion marks had already been paid out and estimated that by the year 2020 the payoff would total 100 billion marks which, at recent exchange rates, would be the equivalent of $50 billion. /26

-Although the West German reparations program is accepted and often praised in the democratic West, it is also, at least implicitly, strikingly undemocratic in two fundamental respects:
+Although the German reparations program is accepted and often praised in the democratic West, it is also, at least implicitly, strikingly undemocratic in two fundamental respects:

 First, it regards Jews not as equal and fully integrated citizens of whatever country they live in, but rather primarily as members of an alien and cosmopolitan national group.